 Prerequisites: MATH 220 Calculus II and one (1) computer science course.
 Recommended: MATH 226 Linear Algebra and Applications.

 MATH 317 Higher Geometry

 A precise, rigorous examination of the axioms and concepts of various geometries.
-Euclidean, non-Euclidian, and transformational geometries are investigated.
-Ruler-compass constructions are discussed.
+Euclidean, non-Euclidean, and transformational geometries are investigated, and proofs are emphasized throughout the course.